 Acid reflux, or gastroesophageal reflux disease (GERD), affects 20% of adults in the United States.
 Without proper treatment, your acid reflux may permanently damage your esophagus.
 The board-certified gastroenterology physicians at Digestive Disease Care, with New York offices in Babylon, Lake Success, East Setauket, Mineola, and Jericho in Long Island, and Forest Hills and Jamaica in Queens, offer esophageal pH monitoring to diagnose GERD and evaluate the effectiveness of your treatment plan.
 To schedule a consultation, contact the office most convenient to you by phone or online today.

 Esophageal pH monitoring is a diagnostic tool the team at Digestive Disease Care uses to determine how often the acidic contents of your stomach enters your esophagus and how long it stays there.

-During the traditional esophageal pH monitoring test, doctors insert a catheter through your nose or mouth, pass it into your stomach, and then pull it back into your esophagus.
+During the traditional esophageal pH monitoring test, doctors insert a catheter through your mouth, pass it into your stomach, and then pull it back into your esophagus.
 The catheter is then attached to a monitoring device that records activity and symptoms for 24 hours.

 Dedicated to providing the best care possible, the gastroenterology experts at Digestive Disease Care conduct a 48-hour pH monitoring test using the Bravo™ Reflux Capsule.
 The catheter-free system is more comfortable and convenient and allows patients to continue their usual activities and diet during the diagnostic test.